enkidevs/curriculum/python/python-core/python-functions/calling-functions.md

 Function time!
 ```

-A parameter in Python is a variable that can be passed into functions so that methods can be performed onto it.
+The value passed into a function is called an argument.
+The variable that holds that value within the function is called a parameter.

-In this example, variable `x` is passed into the function as a parameter:
+In this example, variable `x` is defined in the function as a parameter:

 ```python
 def func(x):